 Occasionally to Frequently.
 Walking occurs throughout the work day to access various areas within a shop or maintenance yard; to and from vehicle to work site; around or within school campuses or District facilities, or off-premise locations, as necessary.
-Walking spans vary from a few feet up to several hundred feet or several hundred yards, depending on locations.
-Walking occurs on roof surfaces; interiors of buildings, exterior surfaces, asphalt, gravel, cement; even, uneven, and rough terrain and surfaces; slopes; wet, slippery, or muddy surfaces.
+Walking will occur as will occur as stepping a few feet, and walking spans up to several hundred feet or several hundred yards, depending on locations.
+Walking occurs in interiors of buildings, exterior surfaces, asphalt, gravel, cement; even, uneven, and rough terrain and surfaces; slopes; and may occur on wet, slippery, or muddy surfaces when performing non-routine assignments.